Geutzzu/FurnitureStoresExtraction/README.md

 ## 4.4.
 Training Process:

-Tre training is done inside the `train_final.ipynb` notebook.
+The training is done inside the `train_final.ipynb` notebook.
 The code is heavily based on the notebook found in the Huggingface transformers documentation:
 - [NER Notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/token_classification.ipynb#scrollTo=YVx71GdAIrJH)